MilkyGreen/MilkyGreen/README.md

 -->

 - Familiar with Java.
 Used: Go, C, JS.
-- Interested in: distributed system,algorithm,blockchain,compiler and interpreter.
+- Interested in: distributed system, algorithm, blockchain, interpreter, and compiler.
 - Learning new stuff everyday(almost)

 <!--